 ‘Yeah.’
 She let her chair thud back onto four legs and set the fork back down on the table.
 ‘Or that’s what the Daily Prophet says, at least.
 I’m not sure I buy it, though.
 More people vanish every week.
 What if next time it’s you?’

 ‘If I disappear, it’s because I ate Fleur’s stash of sweets and got immolated.’
-Harry offered Katie a grin, then slipped an arm around her shoulders when her frown didn’t lift.
+Harry offered Katie a grin, slipping an arm around her shoulders when her frown didn’t lift.
 ‘Hey.
 I’ll be fine.
 I always survive, remember?’

 Katie’s lips twisted and she squeezed her eyes shut tight.
 ‘You know what I wish?
 I wish we could just wind everything back, right back to fourth year, so none of this ever happened.’
-Tears glistened on her lashes.
+Tears glistened on her lashes, a soft, sad scent suffusing the gentle smell of coffee.
 ‘Would that be so bad?’

+Yes.
 Fleur slipped away into the dark in the eye of Harry’s mind and the little smooth, high voice in the back of his head rose up from his memories.
-Yes.
-The only thing worse would be to lose it all now that I’ve hope of keeping it.
+The only thing worse than never having had it would be to lose it after having had it.

 ‘No,’ he said.
 ‘But wishes like that don’t come true, Katie.’

-‘Wishes never come true,’ she muttered, then smeared her tears away.
+‘Wishes never come true,’ she muttered, smearing her tears away.
 ‘I’m sorry, Harry.
 I’m being rubbish company.
 You go do your shopping and remember to bring Frenchie here to meet me.
 Maybe you can even introduce her to Neville.’